sabifo4/BayesianInference_practicals/practical_sessions/day1/00_R/README.md

 >> *Note*: GenBank accession numbers for the human and orangutan sequences are `D38112` and `NC_001646`, respectively ([Horai et al. (1995)](https://pubmed.ncbi.nlm.nih.gov/7530363/)).
 There are 954 sites in the alignment, but six sites involve alignment gaps and are removed, leaving 948 sites in each sequence.
 The average base frequencies in the two sequences are 0.2184 (T), 0.2605 (C), 0.3265 (A), and 0.1946 (G).

 We are going to use the [R programming language](https://cran.r-project.org/) to load, parse, and analyse the data.
 You can also run all the commands we will go through in this tutorial from the graphical interface [RStudio](https://www.rstudio.com/products/rstudio/download/).
-If you are unfamiliar with the installation of both these software, you can follow [this step-by-step tutorial](https://github.com/sabifo4/RnBash/tree/master/R_installation) for a detailed explanation of each task that you are going to carry out.
-Note that you can also find all the code shown and explained in this file in [this R script](Practical_1.R).
+If you have not yet installed R or RStudio, you can follow [this step-by-step tutorial](https://github.com/sabifo4/RnBash/tree/master/R_installation) for a detailed explanation of what you need to do.
+You can find all the code shown and explained in this `README.md` file both in an [R script](Practical_1.R) and in an [R markdown script](Practical_1.Rmd) -- use the file that best aligns with your working style! :)

 ### Analysing the data